NASA To Peer Into The Atmosphere Of Newfound Gas Giants With The James Webb Space Telescope

 Is there life on other planets?
 This remains one of astronomy’s biggest questions.
-In order to determine whether an exoplanet could be hospitable to life as we know, we first need to take a peek into its atmosphere and find out what sort of elements it harbors.
+In order to determine whether an exoplanet could be hospitable to life as we know it, we first need to take a peek into its atmosphere and find out what sort of elements it harbors.

 The way we can do that from a vast distance is with the help of giant space telescopes, such as the James Webb Space Telescope that NASA plans to launch in 2021, as reported by the Inquisitr.